-Does colour toner have special ingredients that cost more than basic black toner?
+Does coloured toner have special ingredients that cost more than basic black toner?
 Is there a dire shortage of colour toner cartridges that drives up the price for consumers?
 Many possible explanations come to mind.
-This article will clear up the confusion about colour printing and why the cost of copies changes so much when choosing colour over black and white.

-Most printers and copiers make use of four different toner cartridges.
+Printers and copiers use a standardized set of four different toner cartridges.
 There is a black cartridge, a yellow cartridge, a magenta cartridge, and a cyan cartridge.
 These four cartridges work together to create the full range of colours that you see on the page once the printing is complete.

 When you print a colour document or image, you are not merely choosing to use one colour cartridge instead of a black cartridge.
 In fact, to create some colours, you may be using all cartridges at once.
 Instead of just depleting one cartridge, you could be draining all four.
 This means that cartridges will deplete faster and, ultimately, need to be replaced more frequently.

 Four toner cartridges used for a colour print means colour prints should be four times more expensive than black and white prints, right?
 On the surface, that assumption makes sense.
 However, the final cost is not as simple as counting how many toner cartridges were used.

 Still, using all the cartridges doesn’t quite explain why the cost per copy (CPC) is so much higher for colour copies.
 There is still one more piece of the puzzle we must add.

 Pages Printed in Colour Leave Less White Space